StanfordLegion/legion/language/README.md

 Notes:

   * If you want a debug build Legion, pass `--debug` to `install.py`.
+  * By default, this script will install Legion's shared-memory low-level runtime.
+For the general-purpose low-level runtime (required for CUDA and GASNet), pass `--gasnet`.
+  * If you want to use CUDA and/or GASNet, pass `--cuda` and `--gasnet`, respectively.
+(Requires `--general`.)
   * If you want to build with your own copy of Terra, pass the path to the Terra directory via the `--with-terra` flag.
 You will be responsible for building Terra yourself if you do this.